 A number of laws and policies help protect Bury's wildlife, mainly by giving special status to areas or species.
 The main ones are described below.
-Bury has 1 Site of Special Scientific Interest, 50 Sites of Biological Importance, 13 ancient woodlands, 6 Local Nature Reserves and is home to 3 protected species.
+Bury has two Sites of Special Scientific Interest, 50 Sites of Biological Importance, 13 ancient woodlands, six local nature reserves and is home to three protected species.

 Sites of Special Scientific Interest (SSSIs)

-SSSIs are of National Importance for their wildlife, geology or landform and are designated by English Nature.
-Bury has only one SSSI, at Ash Clough on the Bury/Bolton boundary.
-It is a river cliff and is important for the geology exposed.
-The site is protected by Unitary Development Plan Policy EN6/1 and by Acts of Parliament such as the 1981 Wildlife and Countryside Act and the 2000 Countryside and Rights of Way Act.
+SSSIs are of national importance for their wildlife, geology or landform and are designated by Natural England.
+Bury has two SSSIs.
+One is a small part of the West Pennine Moors SSSI and the other is at Ash Clough on the Bury/Bolton boundary.
+West Pennine Moors is designated for the quality of its mosaic of upland and upland fringe habitats.
+Ash Clough is a river cliff important for the geology exposed.
+The sites are protected by acts of parliament such as the 1981 Wildlife and Countryside Act and the 2000 Countryside and Rights of Way Act.

 Sites of Biological Importance (SBIs)